-The estimated expenditure limit for candidates for both Ward A and Ward B of the Taranaki Electricity Trust is \$14,000 (including GST).
+The estimated expenditure limit for candidates for Ward A of the Taranaki Electricity Trust is \$14,000 (including GST), and for Ward B is \$7,000 (including GST).

-The period for which campaign expenditure limits apply is three months before election day (ie 12 March 2020 to 12 June 2020).
+The period for which campaign expenditure limits apply is three months before election day (ie 15 March 2023 to 15 June 2023).
 However legislation further specifies that all expenses incurred before the three month period for campaign expenditure and used during the three month period, must be fairly apportioned and included in the Return of Electoral Donations and Expenses.